cudoventures/cudos-docs/docs/learn/introduction/overview.md

 ## Proof-of-Stake Consensus

 A **Tendermint Core** engine manages consensus - powered by a Byzantine Fault Tolerant (BFT) consensus model.
 The BFT model can tolerate less than one-third of the Byzantine validators reaching consensus.
 Considered to be a gold standard in Proof-of-Stake consensus, it is the most widely used consensus engine across the industry.
+The PoS algorithm reduces the Cosmos carbon footprint by more than 99% compared to Proof-of-Work blockchains like Bitcoin

 ## Why use the Cudos Network?

-Integrated toolkit - Write Smart Contracts, Deploy Smart Contracts, Build a dApp to integrate with Smart Contracts, Use Decentralized Cloud Infra for Compute and Storage

-### Cross-chain interoperability
+### Scalability and cross-chain interoperability

-Cudos is fully interoperable with the wider blockchain ecosystem.
-It utilises the Cosmos Inter-Blockchain Communication (IBC) protocol to enable the seamless transfer of tokens, assets, NFTs and data to and from other blockchains throughout the Cosmos Ecosystem.

-### Cudos Bridge

-The **Cudos Bridge** enables is bridged to Ethereum and will be bridged to major blockchains in the future.
+When economic activity becomes centralised on a single network, the result is bottlenecks of congestion and high transaction fees.

+Networks such as Ethereum have attempted to solve issues with scalability **'vertically'** with **Layer 2** solutions that leverage the underlying security of the **Layer 1** - Ethereum network.
+Transactions are executed off-chain on the Layer 2 with a 'proof of state' change sent back to the Layer 1.
+These proofs are then checked for fraud and verified before the underlying Layer 1 chain is updated.

+Increasingly, there is also a shift towards '**horizontal**' scaling solutions.
+These are enabled through the use of **multiple independent blockchains** or **sidechains** within a single ecosystem.
+Horizontal scaling spreads the **computation** of transactions in an ecosystem across many independent blockchains, with each chain having its own block producers and execution capacity.

+Cudos addresses scalability **vertically and horizontally**.
+A lightning fast consensus mechanism (built on tendermint) enables thousands of transactions per second (tps) whilst an **Inter-Blockchain Communication (IBC)** protocol enables **cross-chain interoperability** with an increasing number of Cosmos ecosystem members such as Osmosis.

+The **Cudos Bridge** brings further interoperability between the Cudos and **Ethereum** networks allowing for the transfer of tokens, assets, NFTs and data.

+The design of the Cudos network enables the following advantages:

+- Instant finality
+- Low latency
+- Extremely low transaction costs
+- Scalability
+- Ability to deploy inter-chain smart contracts and build cross-chain applications.

 ### Developer Friendly

-Cudos Network supports smart contract development that compile to Web Assembly via CosmWasm.
-Rust developers have many tools to get up and running including a fully fledged testnet to build with, and developer SDKs like Cudos Blast to aid testing and deployment
+Cudos Network supports smart contract development that compiles to Web Assembly.
+Rust developers can quickly set up a local and test network to build on.

+[CosmWasm](https://docs.cosmwasm.com/docs/1.0/) - a library of modular code needed for building a contract is a helpful resource.